fullthom/chat-gpt-quine/README.md

 It forms a tree, where if all of one version's children dies, then the next sibling (or aunt/uncle if the parent is exhausted too) is run.

-If you want to run this, I'd strongly encourage setting a cap on your OpenAPI budget as this makes a lot of requests.
+If you want to run this, I'd strongly encourage setting a cap on your OpenAI budget as this makes a lot of requests.